 Another way to think about it is this way.
 If you pay self-employment taxes (i.e. you pay social security and Medicare taxes on your earnings), then the government has explicitly decided that you are a business.
 You’re literally paying the taxes a business pays.

 I’m not going to go into the exact specifics of how to apply for a business card in this post, but in general, when you apply for a business card, you’ll need to provide some info about your business.
 For example, here’s what the application screen looks like for the Chase Ink Preferred card.

 When filling this form out, there are some important things to remember.

 - Under Legal Name of Business, put your full name.
 Unless you have actual paperwork showing that you have a business with a different name (like an LLC or a corporation), then your business name is just your full name.

 - For Business Name on Card, put your name.

 - Under Tax Identification Number, put your social security number.
 If you want, you can get an EIN fro the IRS website in a few minutes.
 It’s up to you whether you want to do that, but using your social security number is perfectly fine.

 - For Type of Business, Business Type, and Business Subtype, search and see what fits closest to the type of business you are doing.
 This doesn’t have to be exact, so don’t worry too much about this.

 - For Annual Business Revenue, you can estimate this if necessary.
-I typically recommend it a number that is more than zero.
+I typically recommend putting a number that is more than zero.
 Ideally, at least $1,000 will make it easier for you.
-Most people doing Uber, Lyft, or anything like that can make that much in a year, so it’s fair to put that as your expected or anticipated annual business revenue.
+Most people doing Uber, Lyft, or anything like that can make that much in a year, so it’s fair to put that as an expected or anticipated annual business revenue.

 - For Years in Business, it’s usually best to have this be at least 1.